Cameo lets the sort-of famous call out your name

 Aunt Heather and Uncle Jason forked over $125 on a website called Cameo to get their nephew their video shout-out, which riffs on the 'N Sync hit from 2000.

 Cameo lets you request a personalized video message from a celebrity and, within a few hours or a few days, you'll get a video.
 Bass, who didn't respond to a request for comment, is one of more than 1,000 celebrities you can pick to deliver birthday greetings, words of encouragement or even just a hello.
-Price varies.
+The price varies.
 A video from Teen Mom Kayla Sessler costs $10.
-Dennis Rodman will run you $1,000.
+Former NBA star Dennis Rodman will run you $1,000.

 In an age when you can get famous for dancing while wearing a backpack, or making jokes on Twitter -- and when social media blurs distinctions between the famous, kind of famous and the rest of us -- Cameo hopes to make some money and create some buzz for the famous-ish, too.